It's been 5 days without reliable tap water for Jackson, Mississippi. Here's what we know about the latest repairs - and how people are coping - KTVZ

 Contractors also were making assessments Thursday, according to the city update, and the Environmental Protection Agency and the US Army Corps of Engineers were at the site.

-FEMA Administrator Deanne Criswell was headed Friday to Jackson, CNN has learned.
-President Joe Biden approved an emergency declaration for Jackson, and it will allow Mississippi to tap into critical resources to respond to the crisis, Reeves said.
+FEMA Administrator Deanne Criswell in Jackson on Friday.
+President Joe Biden approved an emergency declaration for the city, and it will allow Mississippi to tap into critical resources to respond to the crisis, Reeves said.

 How people are coping without running water